davanstrien/citymash-notes/markdown.md

 Although LaTeX is perfect for typesetting documents that will be printed, something we will return to later, it can be to cumbersome for short documents which may not necessarily be intended primarily for printing.

-## what sort of documents do we need?
+## What sort of documents do we need?
 We may not always have a choice in the type of documents we are going to be working with, however, when a choice is available it makes sense to consider what characteristics we want our documents to have.
 The following is a non-comprehensive list of properties we want our documents to have:

 * **Sustainable** - we want to use a document format which is sustainable and will be usable in both the short and long run.